LebogangMputle/LEBMPU495_BCL2401_GroupD_Lebogang-Mputle_SDF11/README.md

 Learning Outcomes:

-Deepened understanding of CSS Grid and its capabilities for creating flexible and responsive layouts.
+1.Deepened understanding of CSS Grid and its capabilities for creating flexible and responsive layouts.
-Skill development in designing grid-based layouts that maintain consistency and adaptability across devices.
+2.Skill development in designing grid-based layouts that maintain consistency and adaptability across devices.

 # Flexbox Challenges
 Flexbox was employed to align and distribute items within containers, particularly in navigation menus and content sections.
 Challenges included: